WildernessLabs/Documentation/docs/Hardware/Reference/Peripherals/Servos/index.md

 Fixed range servos have a defined sweep, typically 0 to 180 degrees.
 Fixed range servos typically have hard stops built into the case.
 Care should be taken not to attempt to rotate the motor past these stops.

 Continuous rotation servos act similar to a standard DC motor rotating in either direction continuously.

+## Netduino.Foundation Support

+[Netduino.Foundation](http://Netduino.Foundation) includes a [`Servo Core`](http://netduino.foundation/Library/Servos/Servo/) library that greatly simplifies servo control.
+This hardware guide is here for reference purposes, but we strongly recommend using the Server Core library to control them.

 ## Control Signals